Read-Lab-Confederation/nyc-subway-anthrax-study/_sections/results-anthracis.md

 | SRR1749070-1x    | 0     | 0     | 0      | 0      |
 | SRR1749070-5x    | 0     | 0     | 0      | 0      |

-#### Table 4: Organisms of top blast hits of reads mapped to the anthrax toxin genes.
+#### Table 4: Organism names for each of the top NT blast hits of reads mapped to the anthrax toxin genes.
 ###### *NYC Subway System*
 | Organism                     |  Hit Count   |
 |------------------------------|--------------|